 Bi-component structures

 Bi-component structures are a combination of microporous and hydrophilic membranes and coatings.
-Hydrophilic membranes are coated with a thin hydrophilic layer to increase waterproofness and to seal the surface pores, thus reducing the possibility of contamination of the microporous layer by dust particles, detergents, pesticides, etc. A hydrophilic finish (often chemically modified PU or polyester by incorporating poly(ethylene oxide) on a microporous structure is used to upgrade the water-resistance of microporous coatings.
-This ensures enhanced waterproofing capacity while allowing water vapor molecules to pass through at the same time.
+Hydrophilic membranes are coated with a thin hydrophilic layer to increase waterproofness and seal the surface pores, reducing the risk of contamination of the microporous layer by particles like dust, detergents, pesticides, etc. A hydrophilic finish, often achieved by chemically modifying PU or polyester with poly(ethylene oxide) on a microporous structure, is utilized to improve the water-resistance of microporous coatings.
+This ensures enhanced waterproofing capabilities while still allowing water vapor molecules to pass through.

 Biomimetic and smart waterproof breathable textiles

-A breathable fabric with temperature-dependent response; adaptive insulation mimicking penguins in extreme cold conditions; water-repellent fabrics based on superhydrophobicity or a lotus leaf reaction towards water (it beads up and rolls off, cleaning the leaf’s surface in the process) are just a small part of all biomimetic projects related to high-performance and functional textiles.
+A breathable fabric with a temperature-dependent response, adaptive insulation inspired by penguins in extreme cold conditions, and water-repellent fabrics based on superhydrophobicity or the lotus leaf effect (where water beads up and rolls off, cleaning the surface) are just a few examples of biomimetic projects in the realm of high-performance and functional textiles.

 Main properties of waterproof and breathable textiles

-The main principle of how waterproof breathable textiles function (regardless of the fabric construction) depends on the relative humidity levels: if it’s more humid inside the jacket than outside, moisture will want to move outward to establish equilibrium and the opposite – if it’s more humid in the ambient environment than inside the outerwear, moisture will want to move inward.
-Therefore, the exterior face fabric of the jacket is critical for the passage of moisture meaning that the DWR applied must keep the face fabric drier than the inner side to allow the escape of interior moisture.
+The main principle of how waterproof breathable textiles function, regardless of the fabric construction, relies on relative humidity levels.
+If the humidity inside the jacket is higher than outside, moisture will tend to move outward to establish equilibrium.
+Conversely, if the ambient environment is more humid than the interior of the outerwear, moisture will want to move inward.
+Therefore, the exterior face fabric of the jacket is critical for the passage of moisture meaning that the DWR treatment must keep the face fabric drier than the inner side, enabling the escape of interior moisture.

-There are two main functions of the waterproof breathable materials: waterproofness and breathability.
-The former refers to a material impervious to water, while the latter term refers to the ability of a fabric to allow water vapor to pass through it.
-Since total waterproofing and total breathability are mutually exclusive ideas, the concept of waterproof breathable fabrics implies some compromise between waterproofness and breathability.
+There are two main functions of waterproof breathable materials: waterproofness and breathability.
+Waterproofness refers to a material’s ability to resist the penetration of water, while breathability refers to the capacity of a fabric to allow water vapor to pass through.
+As total waterproofing and total breathability are mutually exclusive ideas, the concept of waterproof breathable fabrics involves a compromise between waterproofness and breathability.

 The precise balance depends on various factors such as the end use of the fabric, the fabric properties like moisture absorption, and the fabric construction including its density and thickness.
-Waterproof material for clothing can offer complete protection from the elements only if its seams, zips, joints, and pockets are waterproof as well.
+Waterproof material for clothing can provide complete protection from the elements only if its seams, zips, joints, and pockets are also waterproof.
 The number of openings through which water can penetrate should also be minimal.
-This guarantees that even if you’re exposed to wind and driving rain or snow, your waterproof clothing will keep you dry.
-Waterproofing without breathability often means protection from the outside and wetting from the inside as water vapor won’t be able to escape.
-As a rule, breathability or water vapor permeability ensures improved microclimate and thermal comfort.
+This ensures that even if you’re exposed to wind and driving rain or snow, your waterproof clothing will keep you dry.
+Waterproofing without breathability often means protection from the outside and wetting from the inside, as water vapor won’t be able to escape.
+Generally, breathability or water vapor permeability ensures improved microclimate and thermal comfort.

 Waterproofness

-The most popular way to measure the waterproofness of fabric is by applying hydrostatic pressure measured in mm.
+The most common method of measuring the waterproofness of fabric is by applying hydrostatic pressure measured in mm.
 Different manufacturers use different numbers to label a fabric “waterproof” so sometimes it can be really difficult to figure out if a material is truly waterproof or not.
-Now if the water column is at least 5000mm, the fabric is usually considered truly waterproof, although the minimum level can be as low as 1000mm according to some manufacturers.
+Generally, a fabric with a water column measurement of at least 5000 mm is considered truly waterproof, although some manufacturers may have a minimum requirement as low as 1000 mm.

 Table 2: Fabric waterproof ratings